 The Fund measures credit risk and lifetime ECLs related to these trade receivables using historical analysis and forward looking information in determining the ECL.

-As at December 31, 2024 and 2023, the Fund had directly invested in debt instruments with the following credit ratings:
+As at December 31, 2024 and 2023, the Fund had no significant investments in debt instruments with credit ratings.